 The Nancy Dowd Hospice Home

 Built with private funds raised by a group of concerned citizens in 2005, the luxurious Nancy Dowd Hospice Home (NDHH) features eight upscale private patient rooms with the warm tradition of attention to detail, all located in the gateway to the Adirondacks on Steele Avenue in Gloversville.
 The MVH and NDHH team take pride in maintaining the essence of “home,” while operating at the latest state and federal healthcare standards.

-For 30 years, MVH’s interdisciplinary care team has focused on symptom management so patients or loved ones could focus on living.
+For more than 30 years, MVH’s interdisciplinary care team has focused on symptom management so patients or loved ones could focus on living.
 What matters most to you becomes the center of a care plan tailored to each patient’s individual goals and priorities.
 Whether establishing residence in the NDHH or visiting us for a five-day respite stay, MVH’s registered nurses, licensed practical nurses, masters-prepared social workers, certified home health aides, chaplain, massage therapists, aromatherapists, and pet therapists are just a few of the caregivers you may meet along your journey.

 Honored to serve you in our home or yours.